DF310 - EnCase™ EnCE Prep Course OnDemand

 - Microsoft® Windows operating system is recommended.

 - 2. Internet access

 - 3. Latest Adobe® Flash Player software http://www.adobe.com

 - 5. Some courses offer the ability to conduct optional practical exercises on a remote workstation.
 Internet Explorer and Firefox are recommended.

 ***Passport students may only be registered in two (2) OnDemand courses concurrently

 You are registering for an online class.
 EnCase OnDemand Courses can be accessed online 24/7.

 TERMS & CONDITIONS

 Training materials for this course, including the DF310 – EnCE Prep Course OnDemand student manual, will be sent electronically.
-MANUALS ARE AVAILABLE ONLY ELECTRONICALLY.
+MANUALS ARE AVAILABLE ONLY IN NON-PRINTABLE EBOOK FORMAT.
 PHYSICAL COPIES OF MANUALS ARE NOT AVAILABLE WITH TRAINING OnDEMAND COURSES.